davis-b/syspect/README.md

 _syspect_ is built in [zig](https://ziglang.org/), a C-like programming language.

 #### What is ptrace? ####
-_ptrace_ is a debugging interface provided by the Linux kernel.
+_ptrace_ is a debugging interface provided by many \*nix kernels.
 While used to great effect by debuggers such as [gdb](https://www.gnu.org/software/gdb/), it is somewhat complex.

 #### How does this relate to _syspect_? ####
-To get _ptrace_ working correctly, especially when dealing with multiple tracees at once, requires knowledge of Linux that may not be necessary for the resulting program.
+To get _ptrace_ working correctly, especially when dealing with multiple tracees at once, requires knowledge of the underlying operating system that may not be necessary for the resulting program.
 This is where _syspect_ comes in. _syspect_ is easy to use and hard to misuse.
 If you are writing a program that can make good use of it, _syspect_ aims to make your life easier than _ptrace_ would.